 Lead can harm the brain, kidneys, and nervous system of children.
 Even low levels of lead can make it hard for children to learn, pay attention, and behave.
 Because lead poisoning often occurs with no obvious symptoms, it often goes unrecognized.
 A simple screening test is the only way to identify a child with elevated blood lead levels.
 For this reason, a state law (i.e., the Massachusetts Lead Poisoning Prevention and Control Act) requires all children up to age 3 years (up to 4 years old for those children in high risk communities) to have a blood test.
-All children must show proof of screening at least once in order to enter kindergarten.
+All children must show proof of screening at least once in order to enter daycare, pre-kindergarten programs, and kindergarten.
 The U.S. Centers for Disease Control and Prevention (CDC) uses a reference level of 5 micrograms per deciliter (µg/dL) to identify children with blood lead levels higher than most children’s levels.
 This new level is based on the U.S. population of children ages 1-5 years who are in the highest 2.5% of children when tested for lead in their blood.
 This reference level is used to identify children who have been exposed to lead and who require case management by public health officials.

 Lead paint continues to be the most important source of elevated blood lead levels in children.
 The older a home (house or apartment), the more likely it is to contain lead paint.
 Deteriorating paint (chipping, flaking, and peeling) and paint disturbed during home remodeling often results in the release of tiny paint chips and lead dust that children get onto their hands and into their mouth.

-Childhood lead data are maintained by the Childhood Lead Poisoning Prevention Program (CLPPP) at the Massachusetts Department of Public Health.
-This website summarizes over two million blood tests taken in the past 10 years.
+Childhood lead data are maintained by the CLPPP at the Massachusetts Department of Public Health.
+This website summarizes over two million blood tests taken since 2001.

 When reviewing and interpreting childhood blood lead data, it is important to take into consideration the following:

 - Available Data on Childhood Blood Lead Levels

-Click the Maps and Tables button on this page to access the following measures for childhood blood lead levels in your community on the right toolbar.
+Use the Explore Maps & Tables link on this page to access the following measures for childhood blood lead levels in your community.
 The most current available data will be shown.
 Be sure to check the site periodically as new data are added each year.